Assignment 3: Inverted Indexing due 4:00 pm Feb. 25

 In more detail, make sure that you can build the inverted index with the following command (make sure your implementation runs in the Linux student CS environment, as that is where we will be doing the marking):

-We should be able to control the number of partitions (#3 above) with the -reducers option.
+We should be able to control the number of partitions with the --partitions option.
 That is, the code should give the correct results no matter what we set the value to.

 Once we build the index, we should then be able to run a boolean query as follows (in exactly the same manner as BooleanRetrieval in Bespin):